 The East Versus The West

-Mindfulness started in the East and has made its way to Western society.
-Mindfulness helps to reduce stress and reminds us that we only need to focus on the right now.
-It has elements derived from Buddhism, the teachings of Buddhist monks, and Zen philosophy, and that is the genesis of where the idea of being in the moment began.
+Mindfulness practices started in Eastern teachings and have made their way to Western society.
+Mindfulness may help to reduce stress and reminds us that we only need to focus on the present moment.
+These practices have elements derived from Buddhism, the teachings of Buddhist monks, and Zen philosophy, and that is the genesis of where the idea of being in the moment began.

 Mindfulness Meditation And Stress Reduction